meg768/homebridge-pushover/README.md

 # homebridge-pushover

 Sends messages via Pushover from HomeKit.
-Can be used in HomeKit automation so that you may be alerted when things happend in your home.
+Can be used in HomeKit automation so that you may be alerted when things happends in your home.

 ## Installation